awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 Based on the previously mentioned observations and related works, the following conclusion might be drawn: while color bleeding and texture issues seldom appeared in the internal methods, semantic-unaware content is rare in the externally-trained approaches.
 It was therefore proposed by the authors to combine the best of both methods by setting an intermediate bottleneck as a bridge between the external and internal learning.
 The approach works with monochromic images first, completes external learning from the provided large-scale datasets for predicting semantic-aware content in the missing parts, and only then performs colorizing the reconstructed image using internal learning.
 By focusing on the internal color distribution of a single image, the issue of abrupt colors is tackled and a visually pleasing image is obtained.

-Furthermore, there is another advantage of reconstruction network from polychromatic to monochromic images, which is reducing the output dimension of the optimization space from $$R^{3}$$ to R. Thus, having been trained in this way, the complexity of training is alleviated and models show better results in generalization tasks and cross-dataset evaluations.
+Furthermore, there is another advantage of reconstruction network from polychromatic to monochromic images, which is reducing the output dimension of the optimization space from $$R^{3}$$ to R. Thus, having been trained in this way, the training complexity is alleviated and models show better results in generalization tasks and cross-dataset evaluations.

 Finally, the authors were the first who introduced such a creative approach of the external-internal learning to deep image inpainting.